yaalyy/Doudizhu_project/README.md

 This is a school project for computer science.
-This project is to develop a poker game called Doudizhu.
+This project is a poker game called Doudizhu, which is developed by Qt Creator.

-functions.h  -> global subroutines

-structures.h   -> data storages and classes
+Codes are in the folder of Doudizhu project